 The future’s in doubt – but your options are clear

-But remember, even if you’re using a shared short code legitimately, you’ll be blocked by AT&T if anyone else uses the code for spam.
+But remember, even if you’re using a shared short code legitimately, you face being blocked if anyone else uses the code for spam.

 - Dedicated short codes

 Moving to a dedicated short code is one.
 The monthly costs are higher, but dedicated short codes enjoy higher carrier support, and higher potential throughput for campaigns.